Forex brokers quote two different prices for currency pairs: the bid and ask price.

 What are the Advantages of Trading With Variable Spreads?

 Variable spreads eliminate experiencing requotes.
-This is because the variation in the spread factors in changes of price due to market conditions.
+This is because the variation in the spread factors in changes in price due to market conditions.

 (But just because you won’t get requoted doesn’t mean you won’t experience slippage.)